twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 If you chose to edit files in the source state and you're using VIM then [`github.com/alker0/chezmoi.vim`](https://github.com/alker0/chezmoi.vim) gives you syntax highlighting, however you edit your files.
+Besides using the plugin, you can use modeline to tell VIM the correct filetype.
+For example, put `# vim: filetype=zsh` at the top of `dot_zshrc`, and VIM will treat `dot_zshrc` as zsh file.

 ## Why doesn't chezmoi use symlinks like GNU Stow?